 - Lebanon County continues to maintain an ongoing collaborative relationship with our local Office of Aging to develop person-centered plans for older individuals who have a mental health diagnosis.
-Annually, memorandums of understanding (MOU) agreements are renewed. - Keystone Human Services Specialized Community Residence (SCR) is a licensed personal care home, enhanced with a nurse and specialty MH trained staff, to support individuals with severe mental illness when they develop significant physical health needs. - Increased suicide prevention efforts though the collaboration with Lebanon County Area on Aging, Meals on Wheels, and Farmer's Market Voucher program. - Older adults may have access to all the services identified on our List of Existing County MH Services Chart.
+Annually, memorandums of understanding (MOU) agreements are renewed. - Keystone Human Services Specialized Community Residence (SCR) is a licensed personal care home, enhanced with a nurse and specialty MH trained staff, to support individuals with severe mental illness when they develop significant physical health needs. - Increased suicide prevention efforts though the collaboration with Lebanon County Area on Aging, Meals on Wheels, and Farmer's Market Voucher program. - Lebanon Transit provides a Senior Shared Ride Program that provides transportation for Seniors (65+) anywhere inside Lebanon County as well as the Hershey Medical Center at a reduced rate.
+This program assists individuals with travel to medical appointments, friends/family and recreational amenities, keeping them connected to others and their community.
+Additionally, individuals who have signed up for this program can ride the fixed route bus system for free. - Older adults may have access to all the services identified on our List of Existing County MH Services Chart.

-• Nursing Homes willing to accept individuals with serious mental illness continues to be a long-standing challenge, both in serving the state hospital population, as well as other community special needs populations.
-An individual may be approved for nursing home level of care but experience a lengthy waiting list until a home accepts the admission.
+Lebanon County needs nursing and personal care homes willing to accept individuals with serious mental illness.
+This continues to be a long-standing challenge, both in serving the state hospital population, as well as other community special needs populations.
+An

-- Providers that specialize in geriatric behavioral health care.
+- individual may be approved for nursing or personal care home level of care but experience a lengthy waiting list until a home is able to admit them. - Providers that specialize in geriatric behavioral health care.
 Currently we have no providers with this specialty in Lebanon County. - Lebanon County needs to continue to increase outreach to our older population through education of the services and supports that are available to them. - Access to services is more difficult for individuals that have Medicare as the insurer.
-Lack of Medicare providers significantly affects service options and access to care for Older Adults.
+Lack of Medicare providers significantly affect service options and access to care for Older Adults.